 In the environment, PAHs degrade more or less quickly according to the specific conditions of the environment.
 This degradation takes place naturally under the joint action of chemical oxidizers, ultraviolet light and microorganisms.

 Everybody should be concerned by exposure to or ingestion of PAHs present in water, the air or in food.
 However, PAHs in tyre debris are not extracted by water or other materials that are normally present in the environment.

-Q11 – What is the contribution of PAHs in tyre emissions versus other sources?
+Q9.
+What is the contribution of PAHs in tyre emissions versus other sources?

-Tire wear contributes with 0.015 ng/m3 of BaP concentration in air.
+Tyre wear contributes with 0.015 ng/m3 of BaP concentration in air.
 This is a value determined most recently by the German Environmental Agency in Berlin.

-Smoke of one cigarette generates 22 ng BaP.
+For example, smoke of one cigarette generates 22 ng BaP.
 Entering a medium size room of 15 m2 where somebody smokes one cigarette, the exposure to BaP in the air is at concentration of 0.66 ng/m3.

 ng = nanogram = 1 millionth of 1 milligram

 Q10.
 Are the workers handling these oils protected at the workplace?

 As a result of safety measures implemented at the workplace for more than 20 years, these oils present no risk for the workers who make and handle the tyres.

 Q11.
 What is the legal situation in Europe?